-The inspector reviewed the care plans for residents who had restrictions in use and found that detailed care plans had been developed.
-The inspector also viewed care plans for residents, who experienced behaviours of concern.
-Personalised strategies and interventions were outlined for staff to follow, and these were seen to coincide with the guidance provided in the centre's policy.
+The inspector reviewed the care plans for residents who had bedrails in use and found that detailed care plans had been developed.
+The inspector also viewed care plans for a resident, who experienced behaviours of concern.
+Personalised strategies and interventions were outlined for staff, and these were seen to coincide with the guidance provided in the centre's policy.
 These interventions were seen to promote care and responses which were least restrictive.

-The physical environment was set out to maximise resident's independence with regards to flooring, lighting and handrails along corridors, which were wide.
-Residents had the correct assistive equipment such as walking aids and wheelchairs to enable them to be as independent as possible.
+Where necessary and appropriate, residents had access to low-low beds, instead of having bed rails raised.
+The physical environment was set out to maximise resident's independence with regards to flooring, lighting and handrails along corridors.
+Resident had the correct assistive equipment such as walking aids and wheelchairs to enable them to be as independent as possible.
 The inspector was satisfied that residents were not unduly restricted in their movement around the centre.